MehmetSaitAlpaydin/PokeDiff/README.md

 **A Denoising Diffusion Probabilistic Model (DDPM) for generating Pokemon images from scratch.**

-Built from the ground up to understand diffusion models - no pre-trained models, no black boxes, just pure implementation and learning.
+Complete implementation of a diffusion model pipeline - no pre-trained models, pure PyTorch implementation.

 ---